Tal Wilkenfeld

-Tal Wilkenfeld (born 2 December 1986) is an Australian singer, songwriter, bassist, and guitarist.
-She has performed with artists including Jeff Beck, Prince, Incubus, Eric Clapton, Herbie Hancock, and Mick Jagger.
-In 2008, Wilkenfeld was voted "The Year's Most Exciting New Player" by Bass Player magazine readers' choice poll.
-In 2013, Wilkenfeld was awarded Bass Player Magazine's "Young Gun Award" by Don Was, where she performed "Chelsea Hotel" by Leonard Cohen.
+Tal Wilkenfeld (born 2 December 1986) is an Australian bassist, singer and songwriter.
+She has performed with artists including Chick Corea, Jeff Beck, Prince, Incubus, Eric Clapton, Herbie Hancock, Toto, and Mick Jagger.
+In 2008, Wilkenfeld was voted "The Year's Most Exciting New Player" in a Bass Player magazine readers' choice poll.
+In 2013, Wilkenfeld was awarded the Bass Player magazine's "Young Gun Award".